revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 ---

-29. Can you brief us on the `System.IO` namespace in C#?
+29.Can you brief us on the `System.IO` namespace in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)